Gastroesophageal Reflux Disease (GERD)/Heartburn

 pressure your esophageal muscles make when they are at rest.

 pH monitoring.
 This test checks the pH (acid level) in your esophagus.
 A thin, plastic tube is placed into your nostril, down your throat, and into your esophagus.
 The tube has a sensor that measures pH level.
-The other end of the tube outside your body is attached to a small monitor that records your pH levels for 24 to 48 hours.
+The other end of the tube outside your body is attached by a wire to a small monitor that records your pH levels for 24 to 48 hours.
 During this time you can go home and do your normal activities.
 You will need to keep a diary of any symptoms you feel, and also of the food you eat.
-Your pH readings are checked and compared and compared to your activity for that time period.
+Your pH readings are checked and compared to your activity for that time period.
 Another method is to attach a